 “There’s got to be a better way.”
 Varhi protested.

 “Maybe seal the mines themselves by collapsing them… The fog may dissipate over years, maybe decades eventually and the area can be excluded off, but that could still cause problems later on.
 The energy down here would be building up becoming denser over time.
 Eventually it may result in a combustion anyway…” Cyial murmured.
 “And, the crystals would still exist.
 Someone would just find them and dig them up again later.
-Even if they’re corrupt, that doesn’t mean they may not be permanently unusable.
+Could be decades, centuries, millennia?
+But eventually they'd be found again.
+And even if they’re corrupt, that doesn’t mean they may not be permanently unusable.
 At the very least, I have no doubt people would try to salvage them... potentially spreading the corruption to other areas as they did so.”

 "Another Karvadean situation..."
 Varhi growled.

-“Dammit!”
+“Dammit...!”
 Varhi swore, hands balled into fists and teeth clenched.
-“You mean I came all of this way and suffered through all of this shit, an entire village died and there’s absolutely nothing I can do to make it at least a little bit better–?
-What the fuck!”
+“You mean I came all of this way and suffered through all of this shit, an entire village died and there’s absolutely nothing I can do to make it at least a little bit better–?”
+He growled.

 Varhi slammed his fist into the stone wall next to him, the lone stone that was unfortunate to receive his anger cracked under the force of the punch, causing a bit of rubble dust to fall off of it.
 The other three looked away uneasily, or down at the floor.
 The weight of their reality was starting to settle in.
 Varhi slowly removed his hand from the impact zone he left into the wall, growling in frustration.
 He inhaled deeply, then exhaled slowly through his nose.